 Become familiar with Recreational Services’ program offerings.
 This means not only the intramural activities, but also free time recreation opportunities, exercise sessions, and equipment availability.
 Please come to your Recreation Complex and see what we offer!

-Information concerning deadline dates, activities, and captain’s/manager’s meetings is available on the web at http://recservices.k-state.edu/intramurals.
+Information concerning deadline dates, activities, on the web at http://recservices.k-state.edu/intramurals.
 Please check regularly for further information of benefit to your group.

-Each intramural manager is responsible to provide the link between the intramural program and the students they represent.
+Each intramural manager is responsible for providing the link between the intramural program and the students they represent.
 Please set up an information board at your living group and post information concerning meetings, deadlines, activities, schedules, etc. Communicate with your participants and make the program visible.

 - Enter teams and individuals you represent prior to the deadline.
 For the larger living groups (fraternities, sororities, residence hall floors, etc.) it is best for one person to be in charge of entry.
 This person is the intramural manager.
 The manager will then create a team in IMLeagues and will manage the team by adding members to the team roster.